louisdiep/2025-recruitment-technical-assessment/frontend/README.md

 > **YOU DO NOT NEED TO COMPLETE ALL PARTS.**
 > Complete the parts that you think best reflect your skills (feel free to do any order).

-# Welcome!
+# Hi there!
 - Thanks for checking out my technical assessment!
-I've implemented the main task using HTML, CSS and Javascript :)
+I've implemented the main task and Stretch Task 1 using HTML, CSS and Javascript :)

 ## Overview and Expectations